Menu

 The Black community comes with a plethora of different myths that get taken to the grave with full belief.
 You have probably heard them all.
 “Black people can’t get lice”, or “Black people can’t get sunburn.

 Many of these myths are myths not only because they haven’t been researched, but also because they have been proven wrong.
-Some of these myths can leave you in a world of trouble if they are ignored.
+Some of these myths can land you in trouble if ignored.

 For years, many Black people truly believed that they didn’t need sunscreen and that they wouldn’t get sunburnt.